charliecalvert/CloudNotes/Assignments/React/ReactAddressShow.md

 ## Overview

-We are building on the work from the **AddressComponent** assignment.
+**STATUS**: _This assignment needs work, but should be complete enough to allow students to finish the assignment.
+[Friday May 4, 6:14 PM]._

-In this assignment, we have several steps we want to complete.
+This assignment builds on the [AddressComponent][ac] assignment.
+We have several steps we want to complete.
 Among them are:

 - Divide the Address Component up into:
   - A component that owns the data: **Address**
   - A component that displays the data: **AddressShow**
-  - Update Tests
+- Finishing refactoring the other components if we have not done so already
-- Insure that clicks on the Button work but that **Address** does the real work. **AddressShow** is mostly about the interface and does little real work other than display JSX.
+- Update Tests as described in this document.
+There will be a [separate assignment][ram] where we will dig more deeply into how to test the code found in this assignment.

-  - Update Tests
+We should insure that clicks on the Button work but that **Address** does the real work. **AddressShow** is mostly about the interface and does little real work other than use JSX to create the appropriate HTML to display our interface.

 ## Divide